itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Trigger: the opponent has no pieces they can move on their turn

 Scenario:
-  1. the player jumps the opponent's last piece, or blocks all their moves
+  1. The player jumps the opponent's last piece, or blocks all their moves
-  2. the opponent has no pieces they can move on their turn
+  2. The opponent has no pieces they can move on their turn
-  4. the players win rating gets updated
+  4. The players win rating gets updated
-  5. the game complete screen is shown, letting them know they won
+  5. The game complete screen is shown, letting them know they won

 Post Condition: the results screen is shown (see game complete)